Dual AGN in the Horizon-AGN simulation and their link to galaxy and massive black hole mergers, with an excursus on multiple AGN: Dual AGN as tracers of galaxy and MBH mergers

 Increasing the dual luminosity threshold to $\log(L_{\rm bol})>44$ slightly increases the probability that a MBH merger results from the dual AGN for duals hosted in a single galaxy.
 This is because the most luminous duals are more centrally concentrated, and are more likely the product of a recent merger with effective dynamical friction on massive galaxies and MBHs, rather than ``wandering MBHs''.
 Overall, duals that give rise to merging MBHs have slightly higher Eddington ratios, but the difference is not statistically significant.

-The middle panel of Fig.~\ref{fig:deltat} conveys a message similar to what has been discussed, while the bottom panel ties together galaxy and MBH mergers.
-Although the time when a dual is observed is only a snapshot in the merger history, duals that are identified at small separations and/or have high luminosities are generally indicators of effective mergers, which take the shortest between galaxy and MBH mergers, because of either favourable orbits or higher masses and accretion rates.
+The middle panel of Fig.~\ref{fig:deltat} conveys a message similar to what has been discussed, while the bottom panel ties together galaxy and MBH mergers, especially in the case of duals in different galaxies.
+Although the time when a dual is observed is only a snapshot in the merger history, duals that are identified at small separations and/or have high luminosities are generally better indicators of effective mergers, which take the shortest between galaxy and MBH mergers, because of either favourable orbits or higher masses and accretion rates.